 †Additional author notes should be indicated with symbols (for example, for current addresses).

 Abstract: One of the most puzzling and important facts about communication is that people do not always mean what they say; speakers often use imprecise, exaggerated, or otherwise literally false descriptions to communicate experiences and opinions.
 Here we focus on the nonliteral interpretation of number words, in particular hyperbole (interpreting unlikely numbers as exaggerated and conveying affect) and pragmatic halo (interpreting round numbers imprecisely).
-We computationally model number interpretation as social inference regarding the communicative goal, meaning, and affective subtext of an utterance.
+We provide a computational model of number interpretation as social inference regarding the communicative goal, meaning, and affective subtext of an utterance.
 We show that our model predicts humans’ interpretation of number words with high accuracy.
 Our model is the first computational model that quantitatively predicts a range of nonliteral effects in number interpretation and introduces rich social meaning to formal models of language understanding.

 Main Text: